NikkaLuna/Pet_Health_Companion_Android_App/README.md

 The application ensures that user data always remains secure, providing a seamless experience for pet owners to manage their pets' healthcare activities.

 ## Unit Testing

-The unit test process ensures that the application's codebase is reliable and robust.
-The plan uses a custom methodology to test specified parts of the application.
-Core functions such as adding and deleting pets and appointments are assessed to ensure their reliability and accuracy.
-These tests are valuable for checking the functionality of core features both in isolation and when integrated as a whole.

 - **Addition and Deletion of Pet**: The unit tests involve the submission of simulated input data (mock pet) to thoroughly assess and validate the application's mechanism for properly storing and removing data.
 - **Addition and Deletion of Appointment**: The unit tests utilize a mock appointment to test how the data process behaves, evaluating the precision of data persistence and elimination from the database.